lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 (aka _partial waves_) inside each sphere.
 The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

-Augmented-wave methods consist of an "atomic" part and a "band'' part.
-The former takes as input a density and finds the ["partial waves"](/docs/asaoverview/#structure-of-the-asa) [update link!] on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
+Augmented-wave methods consist of an "atomic" part and a "band" part.
+The former takes as input a density and finds the [partial waves $$\phi(\varepsilon,r)$$](/docs/package_overview/#linear-methods-in-band-theory/) on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
 The "band'' part constructs the hamiltonian and diagonalizes the secular matrix made by joining the partial waves to the envelopes.